mvonombogho/mvono-consultants-website/PROJECT_SUMMARY.md

 - Password encryption with bcrypt

 ### Database
-- Prisma ORM with PostgreSQL database
+- Prisma ORM for database integration
+- PostgreSQL database
+- RESTful API endpoints
 - Models for users, clients, projects, invoices, etc.
-- Relationships between data entities
-- Validation and error handling

-### API
-- RESTful API routes using Next.js API routes
-- Query parameter support for filtering and pagination
-- Error handling and validation
-- Authentication protection

-## Future Phases
+## Next Steps

-### Phase 3: Business Operations Enhancement
+### Phase 2: Remaining Tasks
+- **Financial Management**
+  - Implement invoice generation system
-- Project tracking dashboard
+  - Create expense tracking
-- Task assignment and progress monitoring
-- Project-client-invoice linking functionality
-- Service catalog management

-### Phase 4: Analytics & Reporting
-- Visual financial reporting dashboards
+  - Develop financial reports
-- Time-period filtering (yearly, monthly, weekly, daily)
-- KPI tracking and performance metrics
+  - Build payment tracking

+- **Document Generation**
+  - Invoice PDF/Excel export
+  - Quotation system
+  - Proforma invoice capability
-- Export functionality for reports
+  - Delivery note functionality

-### And Beyond
+### Future Phases
+- Business operations enhancement
+- Advanced analytics and reporting
 - Sales and marketing tools
-- Email integrations for notifications
+- Email integrations
-- Advanced document generation
-- Client portal (potential future expansion)
-- Mobile application (potential future expansion)
+- And more as outlined in the implementation plan

 ## Getting Started

 See the [README.md](./README.md) file for installation and setup instructions.
+To get the project running with the database:

+1. Create a PostgreSQL database
+2. Update the `.env` file with your database connection string
+3. Run `npx prisma migrate dev` to create database tables
+4. Run `npm run dev` to start the development server

+## Development Team

+This project is being developed for Mvono Consultants, a safety, energy, and plant management consultancy firm based in Kenya.